vritzenthaler/vritzenthaler.github.io/_pages/about.md

   - /about.html
 ---

-This is my personal webpage.
-I'm a PhD Student in Scientific computing at ONERA Toulouse, my research interest are:
+I'm a PhD Student in Scientific computing at ONERA Toulouse, my research interests are:
-- Maxwell's equations in Time-Domaine,
+- Numerical simulation of Partial Differential Equations,
-- Numerical schemes,
+- Compatible discretization,
 - Numerical analysis.